diesel-rs/diesel/guide_drafts/migration_guide.md

 # Diesel 2.0 Migration guide

-Diesel 2.0 changes large parts of the internal implementation of diesel.
+Diesel 2.0 introduces substantial changes to Diesel's inner workings.
 In some cases this impacts code written using Diesel 1.4.x.
 This document outlines notable changes and presents potential update strategies.
-We recommend to start the upgrade by removing the usage of all items that are deprecated on Diesel 1.4.x.
+We recommend to start the upgrade by removing the usage of all items that are marked as deprecated in Diesel 1.4.x.

 We expect that not all users are effected equally by different required changes.
 Any code base using migrating to Diesel 2.0 is expected to be affected at least by